WiccanWolf/adventofcode2024/README.md

 _Comments_

 Wow.
 And I mean wow.
 This was so much fun.
 My first thought was obviously how I would be able to parse the input information given to a readable file, and the fs library helped LOADS.
 Quite pleased with how the code came out in the end!

+**Day 2:**

+_Challenge_

+The Historians begin searching the Red-Nosed Reindeer nuclear fusion/fission plant for the Chief Historian, but while no trace of the historian is found, engineers approach you with unusual data from the reactor.
+Each report contains a list of levels, which are deemed safe if they are either entirely increasing or decreasing, with adjacent levels differing by 1 to 3.
+Initially, only 2 reports in the example are safe.
+However, the engineers reveal a Problem Dampener module allows the system to ignore a single bad level in an otherwise safe report, increasing the count of safe reports to 4 in the example.
+This adjustment changes the task to determine how many reports are safe with the Dampener applied.

+_Comments_

+Array methods are the best.
+I have little else to say regarding this matter...

+But in all seriousness, once again loads of fun.
+Whilst not the cleanest code, I'm so glad that it works; that's another two stars on my belt!